RedhawkSDR/FmRdsSimulator/tests/FEI_Compliance_Results.md

 ### `info` Details

-The `info` check is reporting that it's impossible to test full multi-out port capability with a single channel.
+The `info` check is reporting that it is impossible to test full multi-out port capability with a single channel.
 The features that cannot be tested are not necessary for a single channel anyway.

 ```
 dataFloat_out: Cannot fully test multiport because only single